It has now become a rather standard exercise,

 Consider again the equation

 Now graph this relation in the xb plane.
-We get the following graph.
+We get this graph.

 If we take any particular value of b, say b = 5, and overlay this equation on the graph we add a line parallel to the x-axis.
 If it intersects the curve in the xb plane the intersection points correspond to the roots of the original equation for that value of b.
 We have the following graph.